BethanyJep/yelp_ghc_sentiment_analysis/README.md

 - textblob
 - scikit-learn
 - wordcloud
+- streamlit

 ## Results
 The notebook evaluates the performance of the models using metrics such as accuracy, precision, recall, and F1 score.
-It also provides insights and recommendations based on the analysis, including potential areas for improvement and future work.

 ## Future Work
 - Improve the performance of the machine learning models by experimenting with different features and hyperparameters.
 - Explore other machine learning algorithms and techniques for sentiment analysis.
 - Provide more detailed insights and recommendations based on the analysis.
-- Build a flask app from the model

 ## License